-- Older compounds the most common example is chlorphenamine (e.g. Piriton Allergy Tablets).
-This is a relatively non-specific antihistamine and one of its drawbacks is that it can cause drowsiness.
-Older antihistamines have a shorter duration of action and so need to be taken more frequently (e.g. every four to six hours).
-However, these products are often more affordable, which can make them more appealing to some customers. - Newer compounds examples include acrivastine (e.g. Benadryl Allergy Relief), cetirizine (e.g. Benadryl One A Day, Benadryl Allergy Children's Oral Solution, Piriteze Allergy Syrup, Pollenshield, Zirtek) and loratadine (e.g. Clarityn).
-Drowsiness is not usually a problem with these products, and they tend to have a longer duration of action so don't need to be taken as frequently as older compounds.
+- Sedating antihistamines the most common example is chlorphenamine (e.g. Piriton Allergy Tablets).
+One of its drawbacks is that it can cause drowsiness.
+Sedating antihistamines have a shorter duration of action and so need to be taken more frequently (e.g. every four to six hours).
+However, these products are often more affordable, which can make them more appealing to some customers.
+As they are sedating, care needs to be taken when recommending these antihistamines as they may not be suitable for all customers. - Non-sedating antihistamines examples include acrivastine (e.g. Benadryl Allergy Relief), cetirizine (e.g. Benadryl Allergy One A Day, Benadryl Allergy Children's 1mg/ml Oral Solution, Piriteze Allergy Syrup, Pollenshield Hayfever, Zirtek Allergy) and loratadine (e.g. Clarityn Allergy).
+Drowsiness is not usually a problem with these products, and they tend to have a longer duration of action so don't need to be taken as frequently as sedating varieties.